Jimmy Davies (racing driver): Midget car career

-In 1960 he won the USAC Pacific Coast Midget title as well as the National Midget Championship.
+In 1960, Davies won the USAC Pacific Coast Midget title as well as the National Midget Championship.
 He repeated as National Midget champion in 1961 and 1962.
 He won 46 feature events in the midgets in his career.
 Davies won the Night before the 500 midget race three times, in 1960 and 1961 at Kokomo Speedway, and next year at the Indianapolis Speedrome.
 Davies's midget car was stolen but was recovered a year later when a driver was killed in it at Sacramento.
 Davies recognized the car in the newspaper photos of the wreck.

 Davies also had success racing midgets (called Speedcars down under) in Australia and New Zealand during his career.
 He won the 1963 Australian Speedcar Grand Prix at the Sydney Showground Speedway, as well as the 1963 and 1964 South Australian Speedcar Championships at the Rowley Park Speedway in Adelaide.

-He died on June 11, 1966, aged 36, from injuries suffered in a midget crash at Santa Fe Speedway in suburban Chicago.
+Davies died on June 11, 1966, aged 36, from injuries suffered in a midget crash at Santa Fe Speedway in suburban Chicago.